 Engaged Physics and Astronomy takes what you’re learning in your courses and puts it into practice through internships, research, study away, winter term, career exploration, and beyond.

-Here’s a sampling of recent projects, field experiences, and post-graduate destinations for physics and astronomy majors.
+Here’s a sampling of recent projects, field experiences, and post-graduate destinations for physics majors.

-- 80% of physics & astronomy majors participate in research with faculty at some point in their Oberlin career.
+- 80% of physics majors participate in research with faculty at some point in their Oberlin career.

 - Research projects range from the small scale of magnetic nanoparticles to the large scale of pulsars and galaxies; from computation of building energy efficiency to tests of general relativity; from experiments with precision atomic spectroscopy to the pursuit of gas storage materials and the theoretical exploration of the fundamentals of quantum mechanics.